paladin324/js-console/README.md

 # js-console
 A simple little website which allows you to evaluate JavaScript fragments.
 Primarily ment for use on mobile devices.

-### Warning!
-This is a toy project of mine from since sometime in 2013!
+## This is a toy project of mine from since sometime in 2013!